Skip to Main Content

 Advancing the Public’s Health by Developing the Leadership Competencies Necessary to Design Systems that Promote Thriving for All

-The last three years provided both challenge and opportunity for anyone working to protect the public’s health.
+The last few years have provided both a challenge and an opportunity for anyone working to protect the public’s health.
 PHEARLESS, which stands for the Public Health Regenerative Leadership Synergy, emerged from a collaborative process that assessed the leadership lessons learned during the COVID-19 pandemic while seeking answers to the question of how we intentionally design communities where all can thrive.
 PHEARLESS promotes the support and development of leaders who can work together to answer that question and do so in the complex world in which we find ourselves.
-Read on to learn more about who we are and the details behind the PHEARLESS opportunity that awaits you.
+Read on to learn more about who we are and the details behind the PHEARLESS initiative.

 Purpose & Vision

 The purpose of PHEARLESS is to facilitate the emergence and sustainability of leaders who serve the well-being of all.
-The collaborative that has developed PHEARLESS shares the vision of “learning communities that create and sustain the conditions for all to thrive.”
+PHEARELSS was developed with the vision of “learning communities that create and sustain the conditions for all to thrive.”

 • Phearless goals